Back to Glossary

 Track Terminology

-Parc Ferme is a restricted area where race cars are held under strict supervision between qualifying and the race to prevent teams from making unauthorized modifications.
+Parc Ferme is a secure area at racing venues where race cars are locked away under strict supervision, preventing teams from making unauthorized changes to their vehicles between qualifying and the race.

 Never Miss a Race!